Webhook automations

 X-LP-Signature- the HMAC-SHA256 signature (sha256=...)X-LP-Timestamp- Unix timestamp used for signingX-LP-Event- the event type (note.created,task.created,calendar_event.created,report.created)X-LP-Delivery-Id- unique delivery ID (useful for deduplication)User-Agent- alwaysTellDone-Webhooks/1.0

-If you set an auth header, it is sent as the Authorization header with every delivery.
+If you set an auth header in the automation settings, it is sent as the Authorization header with every delivery.
+If the auth header field is empty, no Authorization header is sent.

 The signing secret is shown once when you create the automation.
 You can rotate it anytime in the automation settings - the old secret stops working immediately.